SolalDR/Asap.js/README.md

 ### Configuration

 The configuration of Asap.js can be done in two ways.
-Either by passing a literal object when launching the `Asap.start()` method, or link by link with html attributes.
+Either by passing a literal object when executing the `Asap.start()` method, or link by link with html data-attributes.

 #### Initialisation

 By default, Asap.js will update the entire document.
-However, it may be desirable to update only part of the document if you need for example to keep your header or a video playing in background.
+However, it may be desirable to update only part of the document.
+This can be usefull for example to keep a header or a video playing in background.

 For this reason, you can override this default behavior during the initialisation.
-In the example below, only the node with id "myCustomElement2" will be catch and his content will replace the content of the node with id "myCustomElement2".
+In the example below, the node `#myCustomElement2` will replace the content of the node `#myCustomElement2`.

  ``` javascript
 document.addEventListener("load", function(){
 	Asap.start({
 		sourceSelector: "#myCustomElement",
 		targetSelector: "#myCustomElement2"
 	})
 });
 ```

 #### Attributes

-Several attributes are available to override the default behaviors.
+Several html attributes are available to override the default behaviors.

-- `data-asap-source` : The html node selector whose content will be replaced
-- `data-asap-target` : The node selector whose contents will be retrieved after the ajax response
+- `data-asap-source` : The CSS selector of the source element; The source element represents the html node that will contain the resulting content returned by the query after the update.
+If this attribute is not specified, the source selector by default will be "body" so the response will replace the entire page.
+- `data-asap-target` : The CSS selector of the target element.
+The target element represents the node that contains the content to retrieve within the request.
+If this attribute is not specified, the target selector by default will be "body" so the entire loaded page will be returned.
 - `data-asap-off` : The link will works in the normal way